umami-ware/acrode-cookie-notice/README.md

 * Fork and clone the repository.
 * Create a new branch based off the `master` branch.
 * Make changes.
-* Test everything .
+* Check for any errors and test everything.
-* Submit a pull request, referencing any issues it addresses.
+* If there are no errors, submit a pull request, referencing any issues it addresses.

 We will review your Pull Request as soon as possible.
 Thank you for contributing!